Takeno/mtg-policy-changes/ipg.md

 Examples

-- A. A player repeatedly reviews his opponent’s graveyard without any significant change in game state.
+- A. A player repeatedly reviews their opponent’s graveyard without any significant change in game state.

 - B. A player spends time writing down the contents of an opponent’s library while resolving Thought Hemorrhage.

-- C. A player takes an excessive amount of time to shuffle his deck between games.
+- C. A player takes an excessive amount of time to shuffle their deck between games.

-- D. A player gets up from his seat to look at standings or goes to the bathroom without permission of an official.
+- D. A player gets up from their seat to look at standings or goes to the bathroom without permission of an official.

 Philosophy